HackYourFuture-CPH/program/courses/Foundation/team-processes-intro/week1/lesson-plan.md

     - Developer: builds features, collaborates on estimates, writes tests
     - etc
   - Activities to work together
-    - "A user can't log in" -> how each role can help to solve the problem
+    - Provide real problem/feature.
+For example, "A user can't log in" -> how each role can help to solve the problem
 - Structure of a Project & Timeline
   - Phases of a typical project:
     - Discovery